Roger Staubach: Legacy and accolades

 Staubach retired from football in March 1980 with the highest career passer rating in NFL history at the time, 83.4, and was voted into the Pro Football Hall of Fame in 1985.
 In 1999, he was ranked No. 29 on The Sporting News list of the 100 Greatest Football Players, the second-ranked Cowboy behind Bob Lilly.

 Staubach was one of the most famous NFL players of the 1970s.
 Known as "Roger The Dodger" for his scrambling abilities, "Captain America" as quarterback of America's Team, and also as "Captain Comeback" for his fourth-quarter game-winning heroics, Staubach had a penchant for leading scoring drives which gave the Cowboys improbable victories.
 He led the Cowboys to 23 game-winning drives (15 comebacks) during the fourth quarter, with 17 of those in the final two minutes or in overtime.

 In the television show King of the Hill, Staubach's name has been used for the elementary school in the fictional town of Arlen, Texas.

 Staubach's most famous moment was the "Hail Mary pass" in the 1975 playoff game against the Minnesota Vikings.
-With seconds on the clock and the Cowboys trailing 14–10, Staubach launched a 50-yard pass to wide receiver Drew Pearson, who caught the pass and strode into the end zone for a 17–14 victory.
+With seconds on the clock and the Cowboys trailing 14–10, Staubach threw a 50-yard pass to wide receiver Drew Pearson, who caught the pass and strode into the end zone for a 17–14 victory.
 After the game, Staubach said he threw the ball and said a "Hail Mary".
 Since then, any last-second pass to the end zone in a desperate attempt to score a game-winning or tying touchdown is referred to as a "Hail Mary" pass.